debraysimon/thingpark-global-sim/docs/device-manager-user-guide/manage-device-fleet.md

 According to the choice of your operator, the map supports Google Maps, OpenStreetMap or Baidu Maps.

+&nbsp;

 1. In the Devices panel, click the **Map** tab.

 2. In the Map, click a marker.

-    -\> A pop-up window displays the following information on the
+    -\&gt; A pop-up window displays the following information on the
     device: ![](_images/viewing-and-opening-a-device.png)

 3. Click: he **Alarm** button to open the Active alarms panel of the device.